googlemaps/google-maps-services-java/README.md

 System.out.println(results[0].formattedAddress);
 ```

-Check out [the tests](src/test/java/com/google/maps/) for more example usage.
+For more usage examples, check out [the tests](src/test/java/com/google/maps/).

 Installation
 ------------

-Add this to your project via Maven or Gradle.
+Add the library to your project via Maven or Gradle.

 ### Maven
 ```xml